Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 ### SAM-BA

 SAM-BA is available for Windows and Linux.
+Only Duet 2 WiFi/Ethernet/Maestro flashing is supported.
+See 'Bossa' tab for flashing Duet 3 MB6HC/6XD.

 * Download and install SAM-BA version 2.17 from [Microchip](http://www.microchip.com/en-us/development-tool/SAM-BA-IN-SYSTEM-PROGRAMMER)
 * Load SAM-BA.
 It usually detects the correct COM port automatically.
-  * For Duet WiFi/Ethernet, select **at91sam4e8-ek**.
-For Maestro, select **at91sam4s8-ek**.
-Press **Connect**.
+  * For Duet 2 WiFi/Ethernet, select **at91sam4e8-ek**.
+  * For Duet 2 Maestro, select **at91sam4s8-ek**.

+* Press **Connect**.
 A connection error will be reported if the wrong board is selected.

 ![firmware_update_03_samba1.jpg](/manual/configuration/firmware_update_03_samba1.jpg =500x)